RunMyApp for Android

 To receive notifications that pop up on your mobile device, you need to turn on the Settings > Enable notification option in the main menu.
 When enabled, you receive a notification as soon as you have received an email or have been assigned a manual task - provided that the corresponding task is configured to enable push notifications.

-The number of push notifications you have received can be seen from a badge on your RunMyApp icon.
+The number of push notifications for tasks that have been assigned to you can be seen from a badge on your RunMyApp icon.
 The badge is displayed as soon as you have received at least one notification.
 The badge counter is reduced as soon as you read or delete notifications.

 7 Offline Availability